axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-multi-language/index.rst

 To use DeepL powered translations:

-- You need to redirect to :ref:`admin-settings`, set this Portal setting to true: :guilabel:`Portal.DeepL.Enable`.
+- Open :ref:`admin-settings`, set :guilabel:`Portal.DeepL.Enable` to true.

 - Get a `free developer account <https://www.deepl.com/pro#developer/>`__ from DeepL.com, then copy the API-Key of your account into this Portal setting: :guilabel:`Portal.DeepL.AuthKey`.